nrs-org/novelslop/content/vol_01/chap_13.typ

   went flying by.
 The three girls hastily picked up their bags, saying their final greetings before heading out.

-  In their minds, the three girls were thinking the exact same thing.
+  In their minds, they were thinking the exact same thing.

   _"This place is too much for me!"_